Navy Fuel Contamination Shuts Down Major Water Source

 - Skin rash

-Long-term exposure to the hydrocarbons and petroleum found in water contamination can lead to cancers of the skin, lung, bladder, liver, and stomach.
+Long-term exposure to the hydrocarbons and petroleum found in water contamination can lead to cancers of the skin, lungs, bladder, liver, and stomach.
 The risk of cancer increases the longer an individual has exposure to contaminants.
 Risk also increases with the total amount of contaminants during the exposure period.

 The Navy reported 920 parts per billion of total hydrocarbons as diesel (TPH-d) in the Halawa well—more than twice the safe level for drinking water.